SarahHannes/computational-drug-discovery/README.md

 - Try more complex model architectures

 ### References & Credit:
-Referenced <a href="https://youtu.be/plVLRashaA8?si=cRq4rxBGerQKeRuY">tutorial from Data Professor</a> with some updates:
+1. <a href="https://youtu.be/plVLRashaA8?si=cRq4rxBGerQKeRuY">Tutorial from Data Professor</a> with some updates:
     - Different target protein
     - Explored more models and did additional feature extractions techniques
+2. <a href="https://www.kaggle.com/competitions/lish-moa/discussion/201510">Winner</a>  for Mechanisms of Action (MoA) Kaggle Competition.